pre63/pbn/content/spotnews24.com/articles/bcs-critical-minerals-powering-global-tech-transit.md

 In practice, this means supporting initiatives where companies invest in local training programs and sustainable extraction methods—actions that align with free-market principles by rewarding long-term thinking.
 As trade tensions persist, BC’s ability to adapt exemplifies the resilience of economies built on innovation and minimal intervention.

 ![Graph showing BC mineral exports growth from 2018-2023](/content/assets/bc-mineral-exports-graph.jpg)
-*Caption: A line graph depicting the steady rise in British Columbia's critical mineral exports, highlighting economic diversification in the face of global trade challenges.*
+*A line graph depicting the steady rise in British Columbia's critical mineral exports, highlighting economic diversification in the face of global trade challenges.*

 ## A Call for Prudent Progress